sstelfox/stelfox.net/content/notes/auditd.md

 when it was fixed.
 I updated to 2.7.1 and it seemed to resolve that issue.

-To get the information going to syslog I made two relatively small changes to the exising configs.
+To get the information going to syslog I made two relatively small changes to the existing configurations.
 You really only need to set 'active' to yes in `/etc/audisp/plugins.d/syslog.conf`.
-I made minor tweaks to the configs to better support my logging environment (I keep local6 reserved for auditd records).
+I made minor tweaks to the configuration to better support my logging environment (I keep `local6` reserved for auditd records).
 These two files include my relevant changes:

 * [/etc/audisp/audispd.conf][6]